Itangalo/AI-Education/the Book/10 Introduction.md

 There is no built-in way to export text from conversations.
 It's common to either manually mark and copy text or take screenshots, but if you use ChatGPT frequently, you may want to consider installing a plugin in your web browser that makes it easier to copy text.

-## Some tips when chatting with ChatGPT
+## Some Tips when Chatting with ChatGPT
 Chatting with ChatGPT is natural in many ways - you write as you would to a person.
 The most common ways are probably to ask short questions or to prompt ChatGPT to write something specific, and follow it up with further questions, prompts or adjustments.
 Some methods and tricks that may be less natural may also be good to know:

 * If you press enter in the chat box, the message will be sent to ChatGPT.
 With shift + enter, you have the ability to create line breaks without sending the message.